 Erewash is the best-connected district, with almost half of its divisions above average for walking, cycling and public transport.
-Ilkeston Central, Long Eaton North and Long Eaton South rank in the top of Derbyshire’s divisions across every method of travel.
+Ilkeston Central, Long Eaton North and Long Eaton South rank in the top 10 of Derbyshire’s divisions across every method of travel.

-Chesterfield is the second-best connected district, often seeing more than half of its divisions above average and Spire never ranks
+Chesterfield is the second-best connected district, often seeing more than half of its divisions above average and Spire never ranks outside the top five of the counties divisions.

 Both Bolsover and High Peak only have one division above the national average for any method of travel.
 South Normanton & Pinxton in Bolsover is above average for driving connectivity and Buxton North & East in High Peak is above average for walking connectivity.